dbecker92691/Game-Of-Life/README.md

 time it took:

-3 hours of coding + a few extra minutes to learn about what the game of life is
+3.5 hours of coding + a few extra to learn about what the game of life is

 Sources: